DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-3. Configure the detail view.
+3. Configure the detail view: add a UI element that initiates the Archive command.

    _ViewModels/ItemDetailViewModel.cs_: